obrie/retrokit/README.md

 can use it for software automation / configuration management as well.

 You will need to provide a `.env` file with the appropriate details filled out.
+You can use [.env.template](.env.template) as a starting point.
 In order to not encourage improper use of the ROM downloader (via romkit), you must provide the source rom set URLs yourself.

 Go through the settings and setup modules and become familiar with what this does.
 If you have a proper `.env` file, you can get a fully working system with very